mubahood/katogo-react/DEPLOYMENT_GUIDE.md

 ## 🎉 Deployment Complete!

-Once deployed, your BlitXpress e-commerce application will be running in production with:
+Once deployed, your UgFlix e-commerce application will be running in production with:
 - ✅ Production-optimized build
 - ✅ Security headers configured
 - ✅ Analytics and monitoring active